FTurci/my_transition_path_sampling/README.md

 Installation
 ------------
-The easiest way to install sample is with pip
+The easiest way to install sample is with pip (coming soon!)
 ```
 pip install transition_path_sampling
 ```